Curious as to why I have ended up diving in thousands of supermarket dumpsters across the planet?

 By helping to dismantle this model, I hope to help society transition to a fairer & more sustainable food system based on agro-ecological principles.
 This ought to leave a little more space for nature too, so that Earth’s wildlife can thrive once again.

 I’m a sought-after sustainability speaker.
 Over time, I plan to write broadly on topics that I have been looking into over these last years.
-This includes food, cooking, home-milling & -baking, fermentation, Denmark & Scandinavia, and minimalist & sustainable living.
+This includes food, cooking, home-milling & -baking, and sustainable living.

 A Suburban Upbringing

 I grew up in a west London suburb with French & English parents, my sisters & our beloved dog.

 I was soccer mad & spent most of my spare time in local parks playing with friends.
 It was this obsession that got me delving into healthy food & nutrition from the age of 12.
 Ever since, food & cooking have taken ever-greater roles in my day-to-day life.

 At the time, my connection to local urban wildlife was non-existent.
 Nevertheless, like countless British teenagers, I did watch as many BBC wildlife documentaries as I could get my hands on.

 After finishing school at the French Lycée in London, I worked at Wasabi – a sushi & bento business – in the heart of London’s manic financial district.
 This was my first foray into the professional food industry.